 - money raised on AIM +97%, via IPOs, year-on-year

 AIM vs NASDAQ

-Smaller North American’s companies with a market capitalisation of less than $500 million considering a public listing are unlikely to get much attention from NASDAQ’s investors.
+Smaller North American companies with a market capitalisation of less than $500 million considering a public listing are unlikely to get much attention from NASDAQ’s investors.
 They, among others, should consider AIM.

-Smaller NA’s companies should also consider AIM for its lighter regulation, which allows them to raise money and carry out transactions without costly paperwork.
-By contrast, the regulatory demands of NASDAQ, is often too time consuming and costly for them.
+Smaller NA companies should also consider AIM for its lighter regulation, which allows them to raise money and carry out transactions without costly paperwork.
+By contrast, the regulatory demands of NASDAQ are often too time-consuming and costly for them.

 Finally, they could see AIM as the bridge they need to access finance before listing on NASDAQ too, when they reach the right size.

 This line of thinking applies to other regions with growing companies too.
 Technology ones especially.